Attention:DMI now offers fully funded one year ACS positions

 Minimum Documents Required in W.E.S.T:

-- GRE scores or GMAT scores (no older than 5 years) (only required if applying for the ACS positions)
+· GRE scores or GMAT scores (no older than 5 years)

-- Letter of intent: “Why you think you are a good fit and how you will use this opportunity to enable DMI’s success?
-Addressed to Director, Department of Military Instruction
+· Letter of intent: “Why you think you are a good fit and how you will use this opportunity to enable DMI’s success?
+Addressed to COL Jonathan T. Neumann, Director, Department of Military Instruction

-Annually, DMI has the ability to allocate up to a total of two officers and/or Non-commissioned officers to attend Eisenhower Leadership Development Program (ELDP) at Columbia University.
+Annually, DMI has the ability to allocate up to a total of two officers and/or Non-commissioned officers to attend ELDP at Columbia University.
 These officers and/or Non-commissioned officers are selected from those already serving in DMI.
 The intent behind this opportunity is to provide DMI with a planner(s) to facilitate academic course integration of the military programs across military science and training.
 If selected, the individual will attend ELDP at Columbia in an assigned cohort in the summer of 2016.

 DMI requirements to apply: